ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. role:: conceptyellow

-What is the dataArc search tool?
+What is the dataARC search tool?
 =================================

 This dataARC search tool is designed to help students and researchers discover and explore diverse interconnected data sources relevant for interdisciplinary studies of long-term human ecodynamics in the North Atlantic.
 Search results produced through this tool will include data provided by specialists in different domains, information about the connections between these datasets, and background information about the data sources and how they are typically used.
 The aim of the tool is to encourage users to assess the potential relevance to their research of datasets from outside their own area of expertise.
 It’s important to understand how datasets are interconnected in the tool to apply filters effectively and interpret your search results correctly.